 The solution is quite simple in theory: we need to identify the whipsaw and adversaries in the net - and not let them seduce us.
 That's the problem in practice: that usually texts are designed to do just that: seduce us.
 In any case, if the copywriters understand their craft.
 That's what I noticed the day before yesterday in Twitter: In the 140-character-preview the lyrics sounded super interesting.
 Well, when flying over on the home screen was not even half worth reading.

-Twitter virtuosos play skillfully with the curiosity of their readers.
-For example, when you write such announcements, "I know I will never use this app, but I still have to buy it!"
+Twitter virtuosos play skilfully with their readers' curiosity.
+For example, when they write such announcements: "I know I'll never use this app, but I still have to buy it!"
 And of course everyone wants to know why someone wants to spend money on something that they know beforehand that it is unnecessary.
-Had the person just tweeted, "This could be a really exciting app!" - the effect would not have been the same.
+If the person in question had just tweeted: "This could be a really exciting app!" - the effect would not have been the same.